 Research on Alcator C-Mod contributes to an international tokamak project, being built in France: ITER.
 Designed to study the science of "self-sustained" (burning) plasma, ITER will be the largest tokamak ever created.

-The DNB system will deliver a beam of neutral hydrogen atoms of 100keV energy at 20-22A of beam current into the ITER plasma to be used primarily (through charge exchange spectroscopy) for measurement of helium ash in the tokamak.
+The diagnostic neutral beam system will deliver a beam of neutral hydrogen atoms of 100keV energy at 20-22A of beam current into the ITER plasma to be used primarily (through charge exchange spectroscopy) for measurement of helium ash in the tokamak.
 It will involve extraction of an unprecedented 60A current of accelerated hydrogen ions from a radio frequency-based ion source, before they are neutralized and injected in the magnetized plasma.
-The beam will also be modulated at a frequency of 5Hz as diagnostic requirement and have a re-ionization loss of less than 6%.
+The beam will also be modulated at a frequency of 5Hz as diagnostic requirement and have a re-ionization loss of less than 6 precent.
 All these parameters demand first-of-its-kind, cutting-edge technology and R&D which is already underway.

 The signature of these two Procurement Arrangements brings India's total to five.
 India has now signed for a total value of 123.9 kIUA out of a kitty of 244.21kIUA worth of components to be delivered to ITER.
-India has crossed the 50% mark of signed Procurement Arrangements for its deliverables to ITER.
+India has crossed the 50 percent mark of signed Procurement Arrangements (in value) for its deliverables to ITER.

 Considering the benefits of this type of "in person" meeting, IT plans to organize one every year.

-Last Friday, Danai Tsukhara was welcomed at ITER by Director-General Kaname Ikeda and was later given the opportunity to meet most of the Japanese staff (29 persons) for a cocktail at the Château.
+Last Friday, Danai Tsukhara was welcomed at ITER by Director-General Kaname Ikeda and was later given the opportunity to meet most of the Japanese staff members (29 people) for a cocktail at the Château.